 With many years of experience in electronics engineering, we strongly believe huge potentials of Swift in the microcontroller world.
 It is a powerful, efficient, easy-to-learn language, and can the hardware programming can be more friendly and secure.

-It is everywhere in our daily life and usually embedded in all kinds of devices.
-You can see them in keyboards, printers, microwave ovens, washing machines...
-But the microcontrollers in them are programmed in advance to perform specific tasks and have limited functionalities.
+Microcontrollers are ubiquitous in our daily lives and are often embedded in various devices.
+You can find them in keyboards, printers, microwave ovens, washing machines, and more.
+However, the microcontrollers in these devices are typically pre-programmed to perform specific tasks and have limited functionalities.

 There are also some microcontrollers with more usages and can be programmed by you to do multiple tasks, with endless possibilities, like our boards, Arduino...